sftpplus/sftpplus-docs/docs/configuration-client/index.rst

         Learn how to configure the SharePoint Online client protocols for accessing SharePoint sites hosted in the Azure Cloud.
         For on-premise SharePoint sites, use the `webdav` location.

-    .. grid-item-card:: :octicon:`sliders` WebDAV / On-premise SharePoint
-        :link-type: doc
-        :link: ./webdav

-        Learn how to configure the WebDAV and on-premise SharePoint client protocols for accessing remote files and folders.

     .. grid-item-card:: :octicon:`sliders` AS2
         :link-type: doc
         :link: ./as2